EndometriosisHysterectomy and endometriosis

 Theories of the cause of endometriosis include:

 Retrograde Menstruation.Retrograde menstruation occurs during a woman's period, when menstrual tissue flows backward through the fallopian tubes rather than out through the vagina.
 In some cases, the redistributed endometrial tissue may attach and grow in areas outside the uterus, forming endometriosis implants.
 This theory does not fully explain endometriosis, however.
-Many women have some retrograde menstruation, but not all of them develop endometrial cysts.
-Consequently, other factors must explain why uterine tissue becomes implanted and grows in areas outside the uterus.
+Most women have some retrograde menstruation, but not all of them develop endometriosis.
+Consequently, other factors must explain why uterine lining tissue implants and grows in areas outside the uterus.

 Exposure to Estrogen.Prolonged exposure to estrogen may play a role in the development of endometriosis.
 Causes of prolonged exposure to the body's own estrogen include early-age menstruation, short menstrual cycles, and obesity.
 Sources of external estrogen exposure include natural and synthetic chemicals that disrupt the body's endocrine system.